 Dark Pools – Private securities exchanges in which investors, typically large financial institutions, are able to make trades anonymously.

-Day Trader – A form of speculation in securities in which a trader buys and sells a financial instrument within the same trading day.
+Day Trader – A professional who navigates the market by buying and selling financial instruments within the same trading day.

 Default – A term that denotes the failure to pay the principal or interest on a financial obligation.